bZxNetwork/bzx.network_website/collections/_posts/2020-07-08-bzrxv1-token-migration.markdown

 Token holders will need to migrate in order to unlock their BZRX tokens.

-As explained in [The BZRX Token Model v3](https://bzx.network/blog/bzrx-token), 20% of the token supply will be distributed through our Protocol Disbursement Program and the new BZRX token will give holders a proportional distribution of the fees assessed by the bZx Protocol.

 Token holders will need to migrate to the new token by the time the platform relaunches in August to qualify for Fee Sharing.

 BZRXv1 token holders will have 1 year from the launch of the new token on July 13, 2020, to migrate their holdings to BZRX tokens.